For Supervisors of Research Employees

 A new employee orientation module specific to RAs is available in Canvas.
 A link will be provided to RAs in their employment confirmation package - Supervisors may wish to familiarize themselves with the content.
 A learning module is also available to help Supervisors conduct effective new employee onboarding.

-The RPI team provides support to research employees and Supervisors; and maintains the employee files for this group.
+The HR RP team provides support to research employees and Supervisors; and maintains the employee files for this group.

 Termination and resignation

-Employees and Supervisors will receive a notice from RPI that the appointment end date is approaching.
+Employees and Supervisors will receive a notice from HR RPT that the appointment end date is approaching.
 The Supervisor will have the option of extending the appointment or allowing it to end.

 Supervisors should request written notice if an employee requests to resign or end their appointment early.